Does your hair need a deep cleanse and some TLC?

-If you are like me, then you dread washdays.
-Yes, we want clean hair free from product buildup, but it is a process.
-I sometimes have to weigh the pros and cons of washing the hair or leaving it as is, before I head to the shower.
+Wash-days can be tiresome.
+Yes, you may want clean hair free from product buildup, but it is a process.
+I sometimes have to weigh the pros and cons of washing the hair or leaving it as is; when my hair and scalp beg for some attention.

-Then came one of the most important stages of a natural hair wash day routine, the deep conditioning stage.
-The plastic cap and warm towel were at hand, but I had forgotten to carry my deep conditioner with me.
-Now, panic kicks in.
+One of the most essential stages of a natural hair wash day routine is the deep conditioning stage.
+A plastic cap, warm towel at hand (for heat), and a moisturizing or strengthening deep conditioner are needed.

-I mean a regular conditioner adds instant moisture to your strands, but could it also work as the best deep conditioner for natural hair?
-Luckily, it was possible to do just that.
-Below is how
+A regular conditioner adds instant moisture to your strands, but could it also work as the best deep conditioner for natural hair?
+Below is how:

 Turning regular conditioner into a deep conditioner

-As much as I love planning, things don’t always work out as planned, even the simple ones.
-You have probably run out of your deep conditioner, or you aren’t convinced to purchase that exorbitantly priced, but much praised small jar of best deep conditioner for dry natural hair.
+You have probably run out of your deep conditioner, or you aren’t convinced to purchase that exorbitantly priced, but much-praised small jar of best deep conditioner for dry natural hair.

-It could be moisture, and those with curly or kinky coils, understand the importance of moisture to our strands.
-How do you then use regular conditioner as a homemade deep conditioner for natural hair?
-The ingredients that you can add to it include:
+It could be moisture, and those with tight coils, understand the importance of moisture to our strands.
+The ingredients that can help you transform your regular conditioner include:

 - Honey: For moisture and shine

-- Plain Greek Yoghurt: a common ingredient for making homemade deep conditioner for natural hair
+- Plain Greek Yogurt: a common ingredient for making homemade deep conditioner for natural hair

 - Avocados: beneficial in preventing hair loss